flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/generic-parameters.md

 ![](../../img/generic_params_init.png)

-This MVEL business rule is assigning a value to a key `envfilePath` (our defined generic parameter) in the "output" map object.
-The value assigned to the key is retrieved from another object `additionalData.applicationConfiguration` using the "get" method and passing the key `envfilePath` as the parameter.
+This MVEL business rule assigns a value to a key, `envFilePath` (our defined generic parameter) in the "output" map object.
+The value assigned to the key is retrieved from another object, `additionalData.applicationConfiguration`, using the "get" method and passing the key `envFilePath` as the parameter.

-In other words, this rule is extracting the value of the `envfilePath` generic param from the `additionalData.applicationConfiguration` object and assigning it to the `envfilePath` key in the "output" map object.
+In other words, this rule extracts the value of the `envFilePath` generic parameter from the `additionalData.applicationConfiguration` object and assigns it to the `envFilePath` key in the "output" map object.

 It is important to note that the `additionalData.applicationConfiguration` object and the "output" map object must be previously defined and accessible in the current context for this rule to work.